Watch Children and Families Overview and Scrutiny Committee - Thursday 15 January 2026 10.00 am

 When the investigation is finished, a manager will provide a response to your complaint.

-If you are concerned about how your complaint is progressing, talk to our Complaints Manager.
+If you are concerned about how your complaint is progressing, please talk to our Complaints Manager.

 Sometimes we won’t accept a complaint.
 This is usually because the complaint: